Bless God My Soul O Lord My God – Hymn Lyric

 The writer also acknowledges the mountains as a place of refuge for the wild goats and the rocks as a sanctuary for the conies, highlighting God’s care for all His creatures.
 The hymn emphasizes that every living thing has its place and purpose in God’s creation.

-The hymn then acknowledges God’s control over the bodies, mentioning how He sets the moon in the sky to mark the seasons and teaches the sun its time to set.
+The hymn then acknowledges God’s control over the celestial bodies, mentioning how He sets the moon in the sky to mark the seasons and teaches the sun its time to set.
 The contrast between day and night is highlighted, with darkness signaling the time for nocturnal creatures to roam and search for their food.

 The writer marvels at the complexity and diversity of God’s creation, acknowledging that it is beyond human comprehension.
 The hymn acknowledges the abundance of life in the sea and on land, noting that it is impossible to count or fully understand every creature that God has made.